 Holtek microcontrollers offer considerable flexibility on their I/O ports.
-With the input or output designation of every pin fully under user program control, pull-high and wake-up options for all ports, the user is provided with an I/O structure to meet the needs of a wide range of application possibilities.
+With the input or output designation of every pin fully under user program control, pull-high options for all ports and Wake-up option for all I/O pins, the user is provided with an I/O structure to meet the needs of a wide range of application possibilities.

-The microcontroller provides up to 9 bidirectional input/output lines labeled with port names PA and PB7.

-These I/O ports are mapped to the Data Memory with addresses as shown in the Special Purpose Data Memory table.
+The microcontroller provides 24 or 40 bit bidirectional input/output lines labeled with port names known as PA, PB, etc. These I/O ports are mapped to the Data Memory with addresses as shown in the Special Purpose Data Memory table.
+All of these I/O lines can be used for input and output operations and one line as an input only.
 For input operation, these ports are non-latching, which means the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]", where m denotes the port address.
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.